 GARDP mobilizes funding and provides strategic direction, advocacy and support to connect leadership from the public and private sectors, in order to develop antibiotic treatments and ensure they are available to every person who needs them.

-Working collaboratively, GARDP has evaluated more than 100 substances for antibacterial activity, resulting in six drug candidates for infections that pose the greatest threat to health.
+Working collaboratively, GARDP has screened 65,000 compounds and evaluated more than 100 chemical entities for antibacterial activity.
+Further evaluation has provided the basis to integrate six of these entities into GARDP’s pipeline, to be developed as potential treatments for drug-resistant infections that pose the greatest threat to health.

-GARDP has launched the largest-ever global study on newborns with sepsis, to transform prevention and treatment and end sepsis as a leading cause of death among babies.
+GARDP has completed the largest-ever global study on newborns with sepsis, to transform prevention and treatment and end sepsis as a leading cause of death among babies.
 Alongside this study, GARDP has completed a safety evaluation of the existing antibiotic fosfomycin for use with children and babies.

 GARDP is supporting the late stage development of a novel, first-in-class treatment for drug-resistant gonorrhoea, and is collaborating on a new treatment for hospital-acquired infections with limited treatment options.

 History of GARDP